 And for this, what3words has proved incredibly useful.
 Three-word addresses are 25% faster to enter by voice than street addresses and can now be entered in 35 languages.
 Emmanuele Spera, CEO and co-founder of Next Future Transportation, is convinced of its benefits. “what3words is fundamental for driverless cars to be a success,” he says, “you can’t call a driverless car and explain where the precise entrance to your apartment block is.”
 Similarly, you can’t explain to an AV where you are waiting for collection if it’s arrived at the wrong spot.
 Precise communication is needed for a driverless future to become our reality, and though autonomous vehicles could handle GPS co-ordinates, humans cannot.

 As predicted by Giles last year, what3words is also having a huge impact on our emergency services across the globe.
-An impressive 94 UK emergency services are now using the app as an aid to finding people in crisis and it has already been successfully used to send paramedics to precise spots and narrow down the scope of rescue operations.
+There are now 100 UK emergency services using the app as an aid to finding people in crisis and it has already been successfully used to send paramedics to precise spots and narrow down the scope of rescue operations.